Skip to main content

 Best Practices

-1. Use appropriate date ranges: Keep date ranges reasonably small (ideally less than 1 day) to improve
+1. Use appropriate date ranges: Keep date ranges reasonably small (ideally less than 1 day) to improve performance.
+For longer historical analysis, consider breaking your requests into multiple segments.

 2. Apply relevant filters: Use filters to narrow down results and improve response times.